akhileshmaurya/myRepo/gulp/README.md

 # Gulp

-it is a java script build tool for more information read inside project.
+it is a java script build tool , having the following features Automation,Platform-agnostic,Strong Ecosystem and Simple

 for setup